Zaba-Labs-mramosMS/TechWorkshop-L300-GitHub-Copilot-and-platform/docs/06_ai_governance_and_model_observability/06_ai_governance_and_model_observability.md

 ## Scenario

-Zava's AI service uses Azure AI Foundry workspace deployments for chat completions.
+Zava's AI service uses Microsoft Foundry workspace deployments for chat completions.
 Zava wants to operate responsibly at enterprise scale, and requires that the platform enforce security best practices, content safety and auditability.

 To ensure this, the platform must enforce: